cjstoddard/Jetson-Nano/README.md

 As a side note, only llm-chat uses an uncensored model, the others use standard models with safe guards in place.

+All of these applications should be accessble at port 8080, so you can point a web browser at the Nano as such, http://192.168.0.200:8080 and the web interface will come up.
+If you are deploying them all at once running a on beefier system, you will need to change the ports on a couple of them.
+Since I only run them one at a time, putting them all on the same port is convient.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE